UKCloud/documentation/articles/vmware/vmw-how-upgrade-edge.md

 #### vApp network edges

 vApps and vApp networks have some optional capabilities that require the use of an NSX edge services gateway in the underlying network.
 This is often due to the vApp being configured as "fenced", requiring you to use NAT to communicate outside of the vApp.
-If you've configured a vApp network to use either NAT or firewall functionality, an NSX edge services gateway is required.
+If you've configured a vApp network with any of the following, an NSX edge services gateway is required:

+- NAT

+- Firewall

+- DHCP Scope

+- Connection into an organisation network

 To upgrade a vApp network edge, see [*Upgrading a vApp network edge*](#upgrading-a-vapp-network-edge).